stardogventures/stardao/README.md

 You are also encouraged to use Hibernate Validator annotations, such as `@Email` or `@Min`.

+### Use @AutoPartial to generate partials

+While it's not required, you can set up your Dao to make a distinction between the base entity model class, and a supporting model class called a `Partial`.
+Partials are like entities, except every single field on them is an `Optional`.
+For example, if you have a `User` class, you might have a `PartialUser` to go with it.

+This frees you to make all your required fields non-Nullable and non-Optional, on the base entity class.
+When you pass around and interact with a `User`, you can be certain that none of the required fields are null, and set up the non-required fields as `Optional`s.

+So what are Partials useful for?
+  - **Updates:** when performing partial updates, you usually only want to pass in the specific fields you intend to update.
+This idea is much better represented by a Partial than an entity.
+  - **Creates:** when creating an entity, usually the caller omits the primary key id (letting the database generate the id).
+However, the id must exist on all of your entities after they're created.
+The same is usually true of created-by/created-at fields.
+So as long as it gets validated to ensure it's not missing any required fields, a Partial is a better way to pass in the initial data.
+  - **Restricted views:** sometimes you want to expose a view of an object, for a particular user, that has certain sensitive fields omitted.
+Partials are a good way to represent these.

+Partials can't derive from the base class, since the methods have different signatures.
+To automatically generate Partials, include the `stardao-auto` module, and add `@AutoPartial` to your entity class.

+Stardao will automatically generate a `PartialX` class to go with your entity.
+This leverages AutoValue and will therefore be immutable.
+It uses builders, with no prefix on the setter methods.

 ### Define Your Dao

 Extend either the `AbstractMongoDao` or `AbstractDynamoDao` superclass.
 The type parameters are, in order:

 - `M`: Model Class
+- `P`: Partial Model Class (can be the same as the Model Class, if you don't want to use partials)
 - `K`: Primary key type (type of the `@Id` field)
 - `I`: User-id foreign key type (type of the `@CreatedBy` and `@UpdatedBy` fields)

-For example, if you have a MongoDB collection called `Org` to track organizations, that uses `Long `as the org `_id` and `ObjectId` as the associated user id type:
+For example, if you have a MongoDB collection called `org` to track organizations, that uses `Org` as the model class, `PartialOrg` as the partial model class, `Long `as the org `_id` and `ObjectId` as the associated user id type:

 ```
-public class OrgDao extends AbstractMongoDao<Org,Long,ObjectId> {
+public class OrgDao extends AbstractMongoDao<Org,PartialOrg,Long,ObjectId> {
 ```

 ### Write a constructor